wecodeio/broadcastor/README.md

 ## Set up your development environment

-This application uses `bower, so you need to install vendored dependencies like this:
+This application uses `bower`, so you need to install vendored dependencies like this:

     $ bower install